remix-run/remix/docs/file-conventions/entry.server.md

 ### Streaming Rendering Errors

-When you are streaming your HTML responses via [`renderToPipeableStream`][rendertopipeablestream] or [`renderToReadableStream`][rendertoreadablestream], your own `onUnhandledError` implementation will only handle errors encountered uring the initial shell render.
+When you are streaming your HTML responses via [`renderToPipeableStream`][rendertopipeablestream] or [`renderToReadableStream`][rendertoreadablestream], your own `handleError` implementation will only handle errors encountered uring the initial shell render.
 If you encounter a rendering error during subsequent streamed rendering you will need handle these errors manually since the Remix server has already sent the Response by that point.

 - For `renderToPipeableStream`, you can handle these errors in the `onError` callback function.
 You will need to toggle a boolean when the in `onShellReady` so you know if the error was a shell rendering error (and can be ignored) or an async rendering error (and must be handled).
   - For an exmaple, please see the default [`entry.server.tsx`][node-streaming-entry-server] for Node.